top of page

 Hear the latest regulatory updates and scientific approaches, to help you effectively assess and mitigate potential liabilities, and communicate the real risk to stakeholders and investors.

-Date: 7-9 July 2026 at
+Date: 7-9 July 2026

 Format: Online